-Austin is designated as a Bronze-level community due to the city’s commitment to education and encouragement, targeted enforcement, and strategic evaluation efforts.
+Austin is designated as a Silver-level community due to the city’s commitment to education and encouragement, targeted enforcement, and strategic evaluation efforts.
 Highlights of Austin’s application include:

 - The Safe Routes to School program in Austin benefits from, and works in tandem with, the Public Works Child Safety Program.
 These programs not only provide pedestrian safety education to children, but also to adults.
 The Child Safety Program employs 4 safety trainers and targets drivers, parents, teachers, and students in a comprehensive pedestrian safety education program.
 Austin also encourages people to use alternative modes of transportation through a Walk, Bike, & Roll program.